Bingji98/Python-Tutorial/README.md

-# This tutorial is for personal use only, and will skip many basic concepts.
+# Python tutorial for company exams